List of individual pigs: Learned pig

 In 1784-85 an unnamed pig was exhibited in London under the title The Learned Pig.
 The pig was said to be able to spell words and solve arithmetical problems.
 Other pigs were later exhibited in a similar way, under the name Toby, and were said to also be able to read minds.

 Maude

 Maude was a pet owned by U.S. President Theodore Roosevelt and his family during his presidency (1901–1909).

 Max

 Max was the Vietnamese potbellied pig pet of George Clooney, often referred to as "Max the star" by Clooney.
 The pig shared Clooney's Hollywood Hills home, also Clooney's bed, and frequently made cameos in interviews, mostly because of his size.
 Max died in 2006.

 Pigasus

 Pigasus was a tongue-in-cheek candidate for President of the United States run by the Yippies at the 1968 Democratic National Convention in Chicago.

+Pigcasso

+Pigcasso (2016–2024) was a notable South African painting pig named after Pablo Picasso whose paintings were sold for millions of rands all over the world.

 Snobben

 Snobben was a Norwegian pet pig that received national attention when the owner's car was stolen in 2001, with the pet pig inside.
 The car was found five days later, with the pig in good shape.
 At the time Snobben was already known locally in Oslo, where he during the late 1990s was often seen doing the groceries alone at Majorstuen.